miscada-kun-xu/pro-skills/README.md

 ### 2. System build

-In order to use testing framework to examine the code, testing system should be built. **CMake** could be used to complete system build.
-CMake is a cross platform open source build tool for managing and building project.
-It is configured by one-or-more <code>CMakeLists.txt</code> files.
+In order to use the testing framework to examine the code, a testing system should be built. **CMake** could be used to complete the system build.
+CMake is a cross-platform open-source build tool for managing and building projects.
+It is configured by one or more <code>CMakeLists.txt</code> files.
 Template of shows below:

 ```
 cmake_minimum_required(<version>)